cosinekitty/astronomy/source/js/README.md

 <a name="SunPosition"></a>

 ## SunPosition(date) ⇒ [<code>EclipticCoordinates</code>](#EclipticCoordinates)
+**Kind**: global function
-Returns apparent geocentric true ecliptic coordinates of date for the Sun.
+**Brief**: Returns apparent geocentric true ecliptic coordinates of date for the Sun.

+This function is used for calculating the times of equinoxes and solstices.

 <i>Geocentric</i> means coordinates as the Sun would appear to a hypothetical observer
 at the center of the Earth.
 <i>Ecliptic coordinates of date</i> are measured along the plane of the Earth's mean
 orbit around the Sun, using the
 <a href="https://en.wikipedia.org/wiki/Equinox_(celestial_coordinates)">equinox</a>
 of the Earth as adjusted for precession and nutation of the Earth's axis of rotation on the given date.

-**Kind**: global function

 | Param | Type | Description |
 | --- | --- | --- |